dinoallo/traffic_counter/README.md

 Notes:

 - eBPF development typically requires extra native dependencies and privileged test environments.
 See the Quick Start and the `scripts/` helpers for developer setup details.
-- If you plan to modify map layouts or public interfaces, open a proposal under `openspec/changes/` describing the change.
+- If you plan to modify the ingestion pipeline, exposed counters, or control-plane surface area, open a proposal under `openspec/changes/` describing the change.

 Prerequisites (developer machine / CI):